Apr. 12, 2022

 • A first or second degree relative with 2 or more of criteria 1-3

-* Criterion 2c of Farrer and colleagues, corresponds to hypopigmented iris (33); however, it has been changed to hypoplastic eyes by Liu and colleagues (71) and Read and Newton (100).
-Patients with WS1 and WS2 do not have hypoplasia of the eyes; therefore, the correct description is hypopigmented iris as cited in the original reference.
+* Criterion 2c of Farrer and colleagues, corresponds to hypopigmented iris (34); however, it has been changed to hypoplastic eyes by Liu and colleagues (72) and Read and Newton (102).
+Patients with Waardenburg syndrome type I and type II do not have hypoplasia of the eyes; therefore, the correct description is hypopigmented iris as cited in the original reference.

-When deafness is absent, WS1 is a benign, nonprogressive condition that requires no treatment.
+When deafness is absent, Waardenburg syndrome type I is a benign, nonprogressive condition that requires no treatment.
 Affected individuals have normal intelligence and they may have a normal life with normal life expectancy.
 Deafness is the most common associated complication; the impact of the disability depends on the severity of the auditory deficit.
-WS2 has a similar prognosis; however, deafness is more common in WS2 than in WS1.
-The prognosis in WS3 and WS4 is less favorable due to the associated anomalies, which also show different grades of severity.
+Waardenburg syndrome type II has a similar prognosis; however, deafness is more common in type II than in type I. The prognosis in Waardenburg syndrome type III and type IV is less favorable due to the associated anomalies, which also show different grades of severity.

 A 15-year-old Mexican boy with Waardenburg syndrome type I had a negative family history and Mexican parents with brown eyes.
 He was the product of normal pregnancy and was delivered at term.
 He had a history of normal development except for lack of speech that lead to medical consultation in infancy.
 Audiometry revealed a profound bilateral deafness.
 Subsequent examination showed an alert, cooperative, teenager.
 He could not speak but understood and followed commands by signs or reading.